vivocha/bot-sdk/README.md

 ## [Supported Bot and NLP Platforms](#supported-bot-and-nlp-platforms)

-Next sections briefly provide some guidelines to integrate Bots built with the three supported platforms and using the default drivers / settings.
+Next sections briefly provide some guidelines to integrate bots built by the three supported platforms **and using the Vivocha native built-in drivers / settings**.

 **N.B.: Vivocha can be integrated with any Bot Platform**, if you're using a platform different than the supported you need to write a driver and a BotManager to use BotRequest / BotResponse messages and communicate with the particular, chosen, Bot Platform.